dmd-program/dmd-400-sp17/assessment.md

-# Assessment:
+# Assessment

-DMD 300 is designed to prepare students to have success in this course and to meet the expectations work quality, writing quality, and presentation quality.
-It is up the student to "show up" for work so to speak.
-Students will be given a go/no-go assessment in DMD 300 at the end of the semester, indicating if the instructor thinks the student is ready to tackle a capstone project.
-Ideally, students will not pass DMD 300 if they are not ready for the capstone, but they may narrowly pass the course due to the realities of Penn State's grading requirements.
-A student who passes DMD 300, but isn't ready to undertake a capstone project, may be contacted about taking time to build more mastery for DMD 400.
-Students should seriously consider taking other courses to help improve in the identified areas for improvement before enrolling in DMD 400 capstone experience.
+Students in DMD400 are assessed on their ability to synthesize a feasible design project, produce deliverables on time, and engage with a design process they outlined for the project.

-To pass the course, students must meet the capstone requirements.
-Students must **repeat** the course if:
+To pass the course, students must meet the capstone requirements indicated in the capstone project section.

+Students will be asked to **repeat** the course if:

 - Student fails to produce an adequate project proposal by the deadline.
 - Student does not check-in with mentors by deadlines